noviluni/Letargia/README.md

 # Letargia
-Letargia is a flight search engine for adventurous people.
+Letargia is a flight search engine (now just a python script!) for adventurous people.

-You only has to introduce the departure airport and departure date and Letargia it's going to search for you the most cheap flight to anywhere.
+You only has to introduce the departure airport and departure date and Letargia it's going to search for you the most cheap flights to anywhere.

-Educational use only.
-Using this software you could violate [Google Flight TOS](https://www.google.com/intl/en/policies/terms/).

 - - - - -